Ronald Colman: Notes

-1Charles Colman was the eldest son of Frederick Charles Colman (1821-1901) and Susannah Bonner (1825-1912).
-In 1880 he joined his father’s firm Selincourt, Colman and Son which had been founded in 1857.
+1Charles Colman was the eldest son of Frederick Charles Colman and Susannah Bonner.
+In 1880 he joined his father's firm Selincourt, Colman and Son which had been founded in 1857.
 The firm traded in silk and also produced coats, fur garments and dresses in a factory near Vauxhall Bridge in Pimlico.
 They employed nearly six hundred women and girls and supplied large stores like Harvey Nichols.
-Colman sen. left the firm in 1885, and in 1891 the partnership between Charles Colman and Charles Alexandre de Sélincourt (1835-1900) was dissolved by mutual consent.
+Colman sen. left the firm in 1885, and in 1891 the partnership between Charles Colman and Charles Alexandre de Sélincourt was dissolved by mutual consent.
 Together with William Edward Faraker und Frederick Brice Martin, Colman now set up his own firm, Messrs.
 Charles Colman and Co., Ltd., silk merchants and mantle manufacturers, and in 1896 again the partnership was dissolved.
 The next year he merged with the firm of Williams, Cazaly and Co. to form the new company Charles Colman and Cazaly, Ltd. After a bankruptcy in 1899, which was averted, the firm was liquidated in 1904.
 Privately Charles Colman was Secretary of the Kew Gardens Public Rights Defence Association and in 1890 he was Secretary of the committee which organised the London Philatelic Exhibition 1890.
 In 1906 he sold his valuable stamp collection, which included a Twelve Penny Black, for nearly £2000 (today about £160,000).
 He was also a keen horticulturalist and cyclist.

+2 Ronald Colman believed himself to be a direct descendant of the two George Colmans, father and son, after his aunt Constance (d.
+1953) had researched the family history.
+However, this does not seem likely, as there is no family connection between Ronald Colman’s great-grandfather Joseph and the two sons of George Colman the Younger, who were of the same generation.

-2Colman probably attended a third school.
-In 1905, an „R. C. Colman“ took the local examinations as a pupil of The Cedars School, Ealing.
+3Colman probably attended a third school.
+In 1905, a "R. C. Colman" took the local examinations as a pupil of The Cedars School, Ealing.
 The Cedars was situated at 117 Uxbridge Road, about half a mile from Rolandseck School on Haven Green and the Colmans' home in Inglis Road.
-Colman was also said to have been at St. Paul’s School and to have taken singing lessons for one year at Guildhall School of Music, but his name is not in the student registers of either school.
+Colman was also said to have been at St. Paul's School and to have taken singing lessons for one year at Guildhall School of Music, but his name is not in the student registers of either school.